MSKose/django-notes/Django Rest Framework/drf-auth-permissions.md

 ```

 - The token we received is the same token we have used previously, which we were able to get from Admin Panel.
 The only difference is now we can receive the token from Front-End too.
 And now try to send GET and POST requests in the endpoint api/student/ after adding the token to Headers, you'll be able to successfully send GET and POST requests.
 Therefore, what a Front-End does in this process is they add the token to Headers in their, say, axios method and be able to have the user logged in as long as the token in not missing in their request JSON.
-- This was a login process only, if want to register the user from the front-end we probably will need a different endpoint.
-Since registration requires validation check we need to add a serializer;
+- This was the login process only, if we wanted to register the user from the front-end, we probably will need a different endpoint.
+Since registration requires a validation check, we need to add a serializer;

 ```python
 # serializers.py